assembla/ecvc-svn/README.md

 ### Try Shelving...
 Go to https://www.assembla.com/subversion to download for Windows, MacOS or Linux.

+Alternatively you can build your own client from source, from the 'shelve' branch of Subversion or TortoiseSVN, following the normal build procedure of those projects.

 ### Understand Shelving
 Shelving is a convenient way of creating and applying patches.
 It is similar in concept to 'git stash'.